batyaboyo/mobile_app_development/DEMO_SCRIPT.md

 ---

-## 4:10 - 4:45 | Booking Management & Profile
+## 4:10 - 4:50 | Booking Management & Drawer Navigation

 **Visual:**
 - Complete the booking (tap "Confirm Booking")
 - Success message appears
-- Navigate to "Bookings" tab
+- Navigate to "Bookings" tab (4th tab in bottom navigation)
 - Show the newly created booking with:
   - Accommodation name
   - Dates
   - Total price in both currencies
   - Status: "Pending"
+- Tap the hamburger menu icon (☰) in the top-left toolbar
+- Navigation Drawer opens showing:
+  - App Header
+  - Profile
+  - About
+  - Settings
+  - Logout
+- Tap "Settings"
+- Toggle "Dark Mode" switch
-- Navigate to "Profile" tab
+- App theme changes to dark mode
-- Show user information displayed
-- Scroll to show settings options
+- Toggle back to light mode
-- Tap "Logout" button
+- Open Drawer again and tap "Logout"
-- Confirmation dialog appears
-- Confirm logout
-- Return to login screen
+- User session clears and returns to login screen

 **Voiceover:**

-"After confirming the booking, it's saved to my account.
-In the Bookings tab, I can see all my reservations with complete details - dates, pricing, and status.
+"After confirming the booking, it's saved to the Bookings tab, where I can track all my reservations.

-This booking management system helps tourists keep track of their entire trip in one place.

-In the Profile section, I can view and edit my account information.
-When I'm ready, I can securely log out.

-The beauty of this system is that all my data - favorites, bookings, and preferences - is safely stored.
-When I log back in, everything is exactly as I left it, thanks to secure local data persistence."
+For account management, we've implemented a modern Navigation Drawer.
+By tapping the menu icon, I can access my Profile, learn more About the app, or adjust Settings.

+Let's check the Settings.
+Here I can toggle between Dark and Light modes, allowing users to customize their viewing experience - perfect for night-time planning or saving battery.

+The drawer also houses the Logout option.
+This keeps the main interface clean while ensuring essential account features are always just a swipe away.

+Tapping Logout securely clears my session and returns me to the login screen, ensuring my data remains private."

 ---

-## 4:45 - 5:00 | Conclusion
+## 4:50 - 5:00 | Conclusion

 **Visual:**
 - Login screen visible